pulsepointinc/node-release/README.md

 * **buildPromise**
     * required function that is supplied an object with a ```releaseVersion``` property and either performs a sync build or a returns a promise to perform a build
 * **postReleasePromise**
-    * optional function that is supplied an object with a ```releaseVersion``` property and performs post-release tasks, such as pushing artifacts to binary/maven repositories
+    * optional function that is supplied an object with a ```releaseVersion``` property and performs post-release tasks, such as pushing artifacts to binary/maven repositories.
+May return a promise.
+If promise resolves to an object with a ```rollback``` property, rollback will be called on release failure.
 * **releaseVersion**
     * optional release version string (automatically selected otherwise)
 * **nextDevVersion**